nealcaren/a-century-of-negro-migration/progress.md

 ### 3/9
 - NPC: Index is up and running!
 - NPC: I think I accidentally put that reference to maps in chapter 6.
 Gone now.

+### 4/11
+- RS: Back at it again!
+Going to Index page and starting with Canterbury.
+-